Zhongbf/typora/英文/Peppa Pig 第一季.md

 You’ll miss the end of the story!
 Well!
 Peppa might not be sleepy but the Sleepy Princess ==certainly==was.

-Looking at herself all day in the mirror has completely worn her out.
+Looking at herself all day in the mirror has completely worn her out. （wear ... out：让....筋疲力尽）

 Let’s carry you to bed.
 Goodnight.

 The Sleepy Princess was so sleepy.
 She had fallen fast asleep.
 Thank yor for that story, King Daddy!